-WRTG 100A Fundamentals of Writing (3)
+WRTG 111 Introduction to Academic Writing I (3)

 (Fulfills the general education requirement in communications.)
 An introduction to reading, writing, and thinking as inseparable literacy practices that are essential to academic success.
-The goal is to implement strategies for interpreting academic texts and for developing one's ideas in relation to those texts.
+The goal is to practice strategies for understanding academic texts and for developing one's ideas in relation to those texts.
 Focus is on using the writing process to craft essays that situate one's ideas in conversation with other writers and demonstrate critical thinking, proper attribution, and effective language use.
+Students may receive credit for only one of the following courses: WRTG 100A or WRTG 111.

-WRTG 101 Introduction to Writing (3)
+WRTG 112 Introduction to Academic Writing II (3)